Vali0/bitbucket-notifications/README.md

 ```

 ## PullRequests
+### getPullRequests(params, callback)
-### getPullRequests - Sends request to Bitbucket API in order to get all pull requests by given parameters.
+Sends request to Bitbucket API in order to get all pull requests by given parameters.
 Returns a promise.

-In case of success returns a list of all pull requests

-In case of failure exception is thrown
+- `params` - Query string parameters for get request.
+Based on [Bitbucket documentation](https://developer.atlassian.com/bitbucket/api/2/reference/resource/repositories/%7Busername%7D/%7Brepo_slug%7D/pullrequests)
+- callback - Usually used as a callback parameter for recursion if there is more than one page of pull requests

 Parameters must be an object with values based on Bitbucket API guidelines.
 In case of request failure because expired access token automatically calls `refreshTokens` from above and tries to refresh tokens.
 In case of success to refresh access token executes again `getPullRequests` with the same parameters.
 In case of failure to refresh access token throws an exception.